-This online calculator should help you to answer the questions like how many slabs needed, if you are fitting series of smaller rectangles of various length and width (LxW) dimensions into a larger rectangles with fixed length and width (LxW) dimensions.
+This online calculator should help you answer questions like how many slabs are needed if you fit a series of smaller rectangles of various length and width (LxW) dimensions into larger rectangles with fixed length and width (LxW) dimensions.

 Below you should enter the dimensions of the master slab in Length x Width format, then dimensions of rectangular pieces and their quantity, in Length x Width x Quantity format, one type of rectangles per line.

-In fact, this is Two-Dimensional Rectangle Bin Packing problem.
-The calculator will try to find the best layout it can, but, unfortunately, it does not guarantee the optimal solution.
+In fact, this is a Two-Dimensional Rectangle Bin Packing problem.
+The calculator will try to find the best layout it can, but it does not guarantee the optimal solution.
 For science details, refer to the theory section below the calculator.

 Two-Dimensional Rectangle Bin Packing

-Ok, so here we deal with Two-Dimensional Rectangle Bin Packing problem.
-In any bin packing problem, you are given some sort of containers (in our case container is a 2D rectangular region) and some set of objects (again, in our case, these are smaller rectangles), which must be packed into one or more containers.
+Ok, so here we deal with the Two-Dimensional Rectangle Bin Packing problem.
+In any bin packing problem, you are given some containers (in our case, the container is a 2D rectangular region).
+A set of objects (again, in our case, these are smaller rectangles) should be packed into one or more containers.
 The goal usually is to pack all objects using as few containers as possible.

-If the set of objects to be packed is known beforehand the problem is called 'offline' as opposite to 'online' problem, where objects appear one by one.
-So, here we need to deal with offline 2D rectangle bin packing problem.
+If the set of objects to be packed is known beforehand, the problem is called 'offline' as opposed to the 'online' problem, where objects appear one by one.
+So, here we need to deal with the offline 2D rectangle bin packing problem.

 This particular implementation of 2D bin packing problem solver relies on Maximal Rectangles Algorithms.
 This heuristic is an extension of the Guillotine Split heuristic and shows excellent results for offline packing1

 There are also different rules for choosing which rectangle to place into which bin.
-Here we use global approach, which means that on each step we compute 'score' for each remaining rectangle and for each remaining free space and choose the combination which gives us the best score.
-As for particular placement rule, this implementation actually checks four of them, and then picks the rule which produces the best result (f.e. uses minimum amount of bins).
+Here we use the global approach, which means that on each step, we compute 'score' for each remaining rectangle and each remaining free space and choose the combination which gives us the best score.
+As for particular placement rule, this implementation actually checks four of them and then picks the rule which produces the best result (i.e., uses a minimum amount of bins).

 The placement rules are:

 - Bottom-Left - the y-coordinate of the top side of the rectangle should be the smallest.
-In case of tie, the one with the smallest x-coordinate value is used.
+In the case of a tie, the one with the smallest x-coordinate value is used.

-- Best Shoft Side Fit - the free space area should have the minimum length of the shorter leftover side.
+- Best Short Side Fit - the free space area should have the minimum length of the shorter leftover side.

 - Best Long Side Fit - the free space area should have the minimum length of the longer leftover side.

-- Best Area Fit - the free space area should be the smallest in area to place the next rectangle into.
-If case of tie, the Best Short Side Fit rule is used.
+- Best Area Fit - the free space area should be the smallest in the area to place the next rectangle into.
+In case of a tie, the Best Short Side Fit rule is used.